nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 Use case ends.

-:pencil2: **Use case: Delete Task**
+:pencil2: **Use case: Remove all Members Assigned to a Task**

 **MSS**

-Similar to deleting a member except that user specifies task index instead of name
+1. User requests to remove all assignees from a task, using the task's index
+2. HEY MATEz searches for the task index
+3. HEY MATEz removes all members assigned to the task

 **Extensions**
-* 1a.
+* 2a.
 The index specified by the user does not exist
-    * 1a1.
+    * 2a1.
 HEY MATEz shows an error message indicating the index is invalid

 Use case ends.

 :pencil2: **Use case: View Uncompleted Tasks**